camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 ### Migrating to the Tomcat 10 Docker Image

-If your application uses a Docker image based on `Tomcat 9` (or prior) and wish to use the `Tomcat 10` based **Docker image**, you need perform the the above migration steps yourself before your application is compatible with the `jakarta` namespace changes the new Tomcat version introduces.
+If your application uses a Docker image based on `Tomcat 9`, you need to perform the above migration steps yourself before your application is compatible with the `jakarta` namespace changes the new Tomcat version introduces.